 - Applicants must be enrolled in the Certificate in Film Scoring.

-- By the scholarship deadline, applicants must have completed a minimum of 12 course units from the “Required Film Scoring Courses” list.*
+- Applicants must have successfully completed a minimum of 12 course units from the “Required Film Scoring Courses” list by the end of the Summer 2021 quarter.

-Named in honor of the late Oscar- and Emmy Award-winning film and television composer Jerry Goldsmith, the BMI/Jerry Goldsmith Film Scoring Scholarship is awarded annually to help partially underwrite study in the UCLA Extension Film Scoring program.
+Named in honor of the late Oscar- and Emmy Award-winning film and television composer Jerry Goldsmith, the BMI/Jerry Goldsmith Film Scoring Scholarship is now awarded biannually to help partially underwrite study in the UCLA Extension Film Scoring program.

 As one of the top film scoring programs in the world, the Film Scoring Certificate gives students opportunities to score cues for film, television, commercials, and video games, both electronically and using professional union musicians.
-To help composers develop the specialized skills and essential contacts needed to pursue a successful career, BMI awards one student $2,500 to be applied toward course fees in the UCLA Extension Film Scoring program.
+To help composers develop the specialized skills and essential contacts needed to pursue a successful career, BMI annually awards two students $2,500 to be applied toward course fees in the UCLA Extension Film Scoring program.

 Submissions are completed in a two-step process: